Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Have an attacker's mindset and also the defending mindset too.
 - Subscribe to web3 security blogs and news.
 - Learn from public hacks and understand the exploits.
+- Play a couple of `CODEHAKS` first flights - they don't have bounties but are the best for learning.

+## 3. Your First Audit | PasswordStore
 -